Jaggaer

 JAGGAER, formerly SciQuest, is a provider of cloud-based business automation technology for Business Spend Management.
-Its headquarters is in Morrisville, North Carolina and it has offices around the world.
-The company's tagline is Procurement Simplified.
+Its headquarters is in Durham, North Carolina.

 Company history

 SciQuest was established in 1995 as a B2B eCommerce exchange.The company went public with an IPO in 1999.
 In 2001, SciQuest transitioned from a B2B exchange company into eProcurement software and supplier enablement platforms.
 SciQuest was taken private in 2004 and continued to move into eProcurement, inventory management and accounts payable automation.
-SciQuest completed an IPO in September 2010 raising approximately $57 million.
-SciQuest was taken private in June 2016 as part of an acquisition by Accel-KKR, a private equity firm headquartered in Menlo Park, CA.
+SciQuest completed an IPO in September 2010, raising approximately $57 million.
+SciQuest, and its 510 person workforce, was taken private in June 2016 as part of a $509 million acquisition by Accel-KKR, a private equity firm headquartered in Menlo Park, CA.

 In 2017 SciQuest was rebranded as JAGGAER and announced increased focus on offering a complete, integrated source-to-pay suite.
 Along with the name change, the company expanded its market focus to manufacturing, healthcare, consumer packaged goods, retail, education, life sciences, logistics and the public sector.

 JAGGAER acquired the European direct materials procurement specialist Pool4Tool in June 2017 giving it end-to-end direct as well as indirect materials procurement coverage.

 JAGGAER acquired spend management company BravoSolution in 2017, and entered into a joint venture with United Arab Emirates-based Tejari.
-Gartner, Inc. named JAGGAER (Advantage) highest for Ability to Execute in its 2018 “Magic Quadrant for Strategic Sourcing Application Suites.”
-JAGGAER was named as a Leader in Gartner, Inc's 2018 “Magic Quadrant for Procure-to-Pay Suites” in early 2018 and again in 2019.

-In February 2019 JAGGAER launched JAGGAER ONE, which unifies its full product suite on a single platform.
+In February 2019 JAGGAER launched JAGGAER One, which unifies its full product suite on a single platform.

 In 2019 the UK-based private equity firm Cinven acquired a majority holding in the company.
 Jim Bureau was subsequently named JAGGAER's Chief Executive Officer.
-Bureau joined JAGGAER in 2018 and had been responsible for the company's sales and commercial operations.
+Bureau left the firm in March 2023, and Andy Hovancik was announced as the company's CEO in June.

+In 2024, JAGGAER was acquired by Vista Equity Partners, a private equity firm specializing in enterprise software investments.

+Current positioning

+As of April 2025, JAGGAER positions itself as "an enterprise procurement and supplier collaboration SaaS provider."
+Its core technology platform, which is called JAGGAER One, serves "direct and indirect procurement with specializations in Higher Education, Discrete and Process Manufacturing, and Public Sector."

 Product Categories

-The JAGGAER ONE platform supports the following products:
+The JAGGAER One platform supports the following products: